Is a cottage garden the right style for you? I’ll share with you the benefits of creating a cottage garden and how to grow one.

 Cottage Garden Backdrops

-There are so many creative ways to create the perfect backdrop for your cottage garden.
-Rustic and picket fences, gates, and hedges are some great options.
+There are many creative ways to create the perfect backdrop for your cottage garden.
+Rustic and picket fences, gates, and hedges are just a few options.

-I use boxwoods and other evergreen shrubs for year-round interest.
-The ground cover adds detail and texture while suppressing weeds and reducing maintenance.
+Boxwoods and other evergreen shrubs are great to use for year-round interest.
+Plant ground cover to add detail and texture while suppressing weeds and reducing maintenance.

 Creating Cottage Garden Pathways

 Informal paths are typical of a cottage garden.
 They can be made out of brick, gravel, flagstone, wood chips, or even grass.
-Create curves pathways, and allow your plants to spill onto these paths.
+Create curved and winding pathways, and allow your plants to spill onto these paths.

 Creative Places for Your Flowers to Grow